Västernorrland County: History

 Even though the name Västernorrland literally means "Western Norrland", it is today situated on the eastern coast of Swedish Norrland.
 The "west" in its name (väster) arose due to the fact that, at the time, Norrland was a much larger region, including northern Finland as well.
 Västernorrland was therefore the part of Norrland that lay west of the Baltic Sea, which used to be a Swedish inland sea.

 Heraldry

 The arms for the County of Västernorrland are a combination of those of Ångermanland and Medelpad.
 When it is shown with a royal crown, it represents the county administrative board.
 Blazon: "Parted per pale, the arms of Angermannia and the arms of Medelpad."

+The county letter code for Västernorrland is Y, which is honored by a 30 meter tall sculpture by Bengt Lindström.
+It is located close to the Sundsvall–Timrå Airport, and was inaugurated in 1995.

 Miscellaneous topics

 Local public transport in the county is provided by Din Tur.